 Polite society encourages the family to let go, move forward, have another baby, take in foster children, adopt, and of course, be thankful for the children you have left; unwittingly conveying the message that the child you lost no longer has significance and that continued grief equates to a lack of appreciation for those you still have.

 And the grief-stricken parent fights the war within; attempting to reconcile the worth of their child between the messages they receive from society and the intellectual truth that their child’s worth never stemmed from their accomplishments but from the fact that they were theirs and created by God.

 The grieving parent is begging – demanding really – that society validates the worth of their child; their contribution, their significance in this world; regardless of their length of life.

-I’m not sure any parent passes through this process until they either “feel” that validation (because a small group of people do just that) or until they resign themselves to the real truth – that it is enough if they alone recognize the worth of their child in this world.
+I’m not sure any parent passes through the grief process until they either “feel” the validation they crave (because a small group of people do just that) or until they resign themselves to the real truth – that it is enough if they alone recognize the worth of their child in this world.
 The battle within has been won, the enemy defeated by love – the love of God and the love of the parent.
 The only thing the parent needs to let go of is the desire to have their child’s worth validated by society.
 However, that’s easier said than done.
 Knowing what needs to be done does not make it easy to do.
 The heart wants what the heart wants, and it’s a process that’s mastered one painful step at a time.